illinois-stat430/stat430sp25/README.md

  - Job opportunity with [Windy City Thunderbolts](https://www.teamworkonline.com/baseball-jobs/frontierleaguejobs/windy-city-thunderbolts/baseball-analytics-internship-2111569).

+## STAT 385 Shiny resources

+ - Refer to STAT 385 [weekly materials on Shiny](https://fa24.stat385.org/week-15.html) and the [final project guidelines](https://fa24.stat385.org/project.html) for additional resources and good practices.

 ## Good Habits

- - obtain files from my **stat430sp25** repo before class starts
+ - Obtain files from my **stat430sp25** repo before class starts
- - use your computer's terminal, it is less user-friendly but it is MUCH faster
+ - Use your computer's terminal, it is less user-friendly but it is MUCH faster
  - Stay centered and remember Hofstadter's Law, which describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity. **Hofstadter's Law**: It always takes longer than you expect, even when you take into account Hofstadter's Law.

 ## Lab Hints

- - can work on labs in small groups of 2-3
+ - Can work on labs in small groups of 2-3
- - get a jump start on the labs, do not wait until the last minute
+ - Get a jump start on the labs, do not wait until the last minute
- - use caching when appropriate
+ - Use caching when appropriate
- - make sure that your lab report compiles when you complete a problem or stop working for the day
+ - Make sure that your lab report compiles when you complete a problem or stop working for the day
- - push often
+ - Push often
- - do not jeopardize the entire lab over one problem
+ - Do not jeopardize the entire lab over one problem

 # Course Syllabus